Aim of the Governing Body

 Charlotte Berridge- Co-opted Governor

 Charlotte has been on the Governing Body at Loxley for two years.
-She has a son in Y5, a daughter in Y3 and a three-year-old son.
+She has a son in Y6, a daughter in Y3 and another son in Reception.
 Charlotte has worked at the School of Health and Related Research, University of Sheffield since 2005.
 Her current role is Academic Programmes Manager and involves curriculum development; quality assurance and enhancement; programme review and progression monitoring.
 She initially applied to be on the Governing Body as she felt her skills acquired working in the higher education sector were transferable and could be applied to a primary school setting.
 Charlotte chairs the Health & Safety Committee and her Link Governor role is to ensure reading is at the best standard across all year groups.

 Although all governors welcome contact from any parent, generally any preliminary queries and questions should be directed to the school teachers who will be able to help decide if it needs to be taken further with the Head teacher, however in some cases it maybe that the Governing Body needs to become involved and if this is the case queries can be directed to the governors via the following email address-